Two days away from a critical primary in Michigan, Republican presidential candidate Mitt Romney detoured to Daytona International Speedway on Sunday.

 "I'm a supporter of his, and I like his policies," said Vickers, who is not in the Daytona 500 field.

-With a campaign event scheduled in Michigan later Sunday, Romney wasn't scheduled to stay for the race -- just as well, because it was postponed until Monday by rain.
+With a campaign event scheduled in Michigan later Sunday, Romney wasn't scheduled to stay for the race — just as well, because the start was delayed by rain.

 Earlier Sunday, Santorum discussed his campaign's sponsorship of the No. 26 team and driver Tony Raines on ABC's "This Week."